 Regulations Concerning Student Sponsored Events

-The scope of these regulations extends to all student sponsored events.
+The scope of these regulations extends to all student organization sponsored events.
 For the purposes of these regulations, such events include the presentation of speakers, programs, concerts, dances, solicitation of funds, distribution and posting of materials, circulation of petitions and surveys and the sale of materials.

 The regulations are designed to enhance the students’ opportunities to enrich their educational experiences, to protect constitutional rights of free expression and to ensure that there will be no interference with college instructional programs.

-The general purpose of all student groups as organized, recognized and approved under the supervision of the College administration shall be in conformity with the Board of Regents policy of the Nevada System of Higher Education and TMCC.
+The general purpose of all student organizations as organized, recognized and approved under the supervision of the College administration shall be in conformity with the Board of Regents policy of the Nevada System of Higher Education and TMCC.